Sh1v4nk/Simple-Authentication/README.md

 open index.html

 ## Demo
-View the live demo [here](https://sh1v4nk.github.io/SimpleLoginPage/).
+You can also view a live demo of the SimpleLoginPage [here](https://sh1v4nk.github.io/SimpleLoginPage/).

 #### Screenshot